What is Parental Alienation Syndrome or P.A.S. ?

-By the time I figured all of that out, it was too late.
+By the time I figured all that out, it was too late.

-Nevertheless the entire process of losing my son, and the campaign of alienation was so strong and severe (see obsessed alienation) it extended into my entire family.
+Nevertheless the entire process of losing my son, and the campaign of alienation was so strong (see obsessed alienation) it extended into my entire family.

-My two brothers who are attorneys, my other brother and my sister, and all of their spouses, ALL failed to intervene .
-None of them attempted to stop the tactics my mother and ex had employed.
+My family, two brothers who are attorneys, another brother and a sister and all of their spouses, ALL failed to intervene or attempt to stop the tactics my mother and ex employed.

 All of the members of my family knew the allegations against me were false and that my ex was under investigation for sex crimes.